Involve-Edu/involveedupublic/get-involved.md

 ---
 layout: default
-title: Intern or Volunteer opportunities
+title: Intern or Volunteer with us.
-description: "Work with us"
+description: "We are always on the lookout for partners to join us in our Mission of creating an ecosystem of support for our students through peer based learning."
 ---

 <main role="main">